open-atmos/PyPartMC/README.md

 ## Usage examples

-The listings below depict how the identical task of randomly sampling particles from an aerosol size distribution in PartMC can be done in three different programming languages.
+The listings below depict how the identical task of randomly sampling particles from an aerosol size distribution in PartMC can be done in different programming languages.

 For a Fortran equivalent of the Python, Julia and Matlab programs below, see the [`readme_fortran` folder](https://github.com/open-atmos/PyPartMC/tree/main/readme_fortran).